-Effective since March 23, 2022, H.B.
-122 authorizes specified health care professionals, including pharmacists, to provide telehealth services, or health care services through the use of information and communication technology by a health care professional who is located at a site other than the site where the recipient is located.
-However, in the case of a pharmacist, the pharmacist may not use telehealth mechanisms or other virtual means to perform any actions involved in dispensing a prescription drug, unless specifically authorized under State Board of Pharmacy rules.
-Board of Pharmacy rules.
+Effective since March 23, 2022, Ohio law authorizes specified health care professionals, including pharmacists, to provide telehealth services, or health care services through the use of information and communication technology by a health care professional who is located at a site other than the site where the recipient is located.
+However, in the case of a pharmacist, the pharmacist may not use telehealth mechanisms or other virtual means to perform any actions involved in dispensing a prescription drug, unless specifically authorized under Pharmacy Board rules, or as provided in the bill.